gristlabs/grist-help/help/investment-research.md

 ![21-add-chart2](images/investment-research/21-add-chart2.png)

-Drag and drop the sections into a configuration you’d like to see for a dashboard, and then rename the page “Overview”.

 You can rearrange the sections on the screen into a configuration you'd like to see for a dashboard.
 Move your mouse to the top left of each section until you see a "drag handle" icon.
 Use that icon to drag each section into the desired